AlaaAlmutawa/SDM-Lab3/README.md

 TBOX, ABOX Instances, and RDF type links separately	|	During import into GraphDB (RDFS)	|	B1, B2, B3	|	output_tbox, output_abox, output_links
 TBOX and ABOX in same file	|	Before importing to GraphDB via Python RDFLib Library (RDFS Closure)	|	B	|	output_graph_inference

-Notes:
-- Inference ruleset pertains to when inference is activated.
+Inference ruleset pertains to when inference is activated.
 There are two cases:
 1. During import into GraphDB in which inference must be turned on and the ruleset chosen must be RDFS,
 2. Before importing into GraphDB and during TBOX and ABOX creation via Python's RDFLibrary.
 Before saving as a xmd file, RDFS Closure via the owlrl library is called to generate inferred triples.